Pinpoint’s Strategic Plan

 Pinpoint will continue to facilitate and promote meetings, events and forums where parents work in equal partnership with service providers to assess, design/redesign, deliver, monitor and evaluate the services their children, and others like them, receive.
 While at the strategic level, there are good working relationships and a commitment to coproduction, this doesn’t always filter down to managers and front-line staff, and parents can be disadvantaged if they are not given equal access to the information and support required to be able to make informed decisions.

 Goal 3 Influencing policy and practice within Cambridgeshire and beyond

 Pinpoint has improved the financial monitoring processes to enable the Trustees Board to have a clear view of the finances and regularly monitor income and expenditure for existing contracts, grants and other funds.
-Additional funds have been raised successfully for discrete projects such as up-dating the website.
-We are funded by Cambridgeshire County Council and the Department for Education to facilitate parent participation but also raise our own funds and receive additional funding from other sources to carry out specific work such as running parent support groups or redeveloping our website.
+Additional funds have been raised successfully for discrete projects such as developing parent champions.

-You can find the full business plan here.
+You can read the full Strategic Plan here.